ikurtz/ikurtz.github.io/README.md

 ![Validate AWS Credentials](images/aws-iam-credential-ws-caching.png)

 >[!NOTE]
 > Your AWS account must have the right IAM permissions to access the S3 Bucket, and must be able to `list`, `get`, `put`, and `delete` objects in the S3 Bucket.
+Please refer to the IAM policy in JSON shared earlier in this lab.

 5. It's time to validate the connection from `Controller-1` in CloudBees CI to the S3 bucket we have configured.
 Directly under the S3 bucket settings, click the **Validate S3 Bucket configuration**.
 As a result, the following message should be returned, indicating we're ready to use our new S3 bucket to cache build artifacts: